 When a government regulation restricts an institution’s religious exercise, the government will often argue that the restricted activity is either not religious or not central to the institution’s religious mission.
 This issue surfaces in a variety of different cases.
-It often comes up in Title VII employment-discrimination cases where the government and religious institution argue over whether the employee was or was not a “minister” who could be fired for any reason.
+In Title VII employment-discrimination cases involving employees at religious institutions, there will often be a dispute over whether the employee was or was not a “minister” who could be fired for any reason.
 It also comes up in religious land use cases brought under the Religious Land Use & Institutionalized Persons Act (RLUIPA), 42 U.S.C.
 2000cc et seq.

 RLUIPA makes it easier for the religious institution because it defines “religious exercise” capaciously to include “any exercise of religion whether or not compelled by, or central to, a system of religious belief.”
 Id. at §2000cc-5(7)(A).
 It also specifies that “religious exercise” includes “the use, building, or conversion of real property for the purpose of religious exercise.”
 Nevertheless, local governments still attempt to argue that the land use being restricted is not religious.
 So, who decides?
 The short answer is the religious institution, unless the government can prove that the religious institution is attempting to perpetrate a fraud on the court.